JMS-S3000 SpiralTOF™-plus 3.0

 Features

-• Off set parabolic reflectron, JEOL's patented technology, enables acquisition of all product ion information from m/z 5 to the precursor ion, and facilitates to obtain structural information of high reliability.
+JEOL's proprietary off set parabolic reflectron technology enables the acquisition of all product ion information from m/z 5 to the precursor ion, thus facilitating the production of highly reliable structural information.

 Usage

-• For structural analysis of polymers, it is possible to confirm the ion type (adduct ion) and the mass of the end groups from the product ion mass spectrum.
-It is possible to improve the accuracy in structure elucidation in combination with the elemental composition estimation result with the Spiral mode.
+For structural analysis of polymers, it is possible to confirm the ion type (adduct ion) and the mass of the end groups from the product ion mass spectrum.
+Using this information with the Spiral mode elemental composition information, the accuracy can be improved even further for structure elucidation.

 Linear TOF option